-We live in a beautiful house close to the beach with big sliding glass doors that invite fresh air to wash freely through our home.
+I live in a house with big sliding glass doors that invite fresh air to wash freely through the home.

-With wide-open doors, we often have unexpected feathered visitors.
-They flitter into the house, not noticing that they are leaving the leafy garden to enter a modern brick construction.
+With doors that are left wide open, I often have unexpected feathered visitors.
+They dart into the house, not noticing that they are leaving the leafy garden to enter a modern brick construction.

-I’m usually alerted by the excited barking of our dog, driven as much by curiosity as by instinct.
-The lounge erupts into chaos, with the little dog leaping and lunging after the frightened bird.
-The little creature flaps hopelessly from wall to ceiling, leaving a trail of feathers and droppings.
+I’m usually alerted to their entrance by the excited barking of my little dog, driven as much by curiosity as by instinct.
+The lounge erupts into chaos, with Skittles leaping and lunging after the frightened bird.
+The little creature flaps hopelessly from wall to ceiling, leaving a trail of feathers behind.

-My job is to calm everyone down, before quietly shepherding the bird towards an open door to escape back to the great outdoors again.
+When this happens, I work to calm down both the delicate little visitor and the excited dog before quietly shepherding the bird toward an open door to escape back to the great outdoors again.

-Although the bird was trapped inside, the little fellow who had flown in was already calm.
+Although the bird was trapped inside, he was calm.

-He sat on the back of a chair, with its head cocked to one side, and looked at me with an air of intrigue.
-Almost reluctantly, I steered him towards the open door.
+He sat on the back of a chair, his head cocked to one side, and looked at me with an air of intrigue.
+Almost reluctantly, I steered him toward the open door.
 He settled confidently on the railing of the wooden deck outside.

 We held each other’s gaze for a while.
-In that tranquil moment I realized that the bird was a great teacher.
+In that tranquil moment, I realized that this little bird was a great teacher.

-Like most of the birds that come into our house, fear and panic incapacitate us.
-Without clarity of thought, we fly around desperately, crashing into walls, and hiding in dark corners.
+As happens with most of the birds that have come into my house, fear and panic incapacitate us.
+Without clarity of thought, we fly around desperately, crashing into walls and hiding in dark corners.

-What we don’t realize at the time is that we are incapacitated by our own thoughts.
-Like our house, with its wide-open doors, there are always solutions to our most pressing problems.
-Instead, panic makes us blind.
+What we don’t realize is that we are incapacitated by our own thoughts.
+There are always solutions to our most pressing problems, just as the wide-open doors of my house offer a solution to the trapped birds.
+But panic makes us blind to them.

 I hope that you too will meet little emissaries from Mother Nature on your journey.
-I hope that you will explore the power of mindfulness and will learn to exploit the intense calm of the present moment in your own beautiful life!
+Even more, I hope that you will explore the power of mindfulness and will learn to exploit the intense calm of the present moment in your own beautiful life.